GDA0/budget-app/README.md

-# python
+# Budget App

-A template repo for creating Python projects
+A budget app